Breakout-X/web-breakout/rules/TERMS OF USE.md

             2. Through the editor
-                Even if you have 'let others view code' set to off, we can still view your code to check for viruses.
+                Even if you have 'let others view code' set to off, we can still view your code to check for viruses or anomolies.

     b.
 Reviews by other users